Active Substance: voriconazole

 - serious fungal infections caused by Scedosporium or Fusarium (two different types of fungus).

-Vfend is intended for patients with worsening, possibly life-threatening, fungal infections.
+When used for treatment of fungal infections, Vfend is intended mainly for patients with worsening and possibly life-threatening infections.

 The medicine can only be obtained with a prescription.